mhkarimi78/react-restaurant/README.md

 - [http://localhost:3000](http://localhost:3000) - open in your browser to see the project

 ## Website description
-The Korlake Restaurant website is a multipage custom demo website created with [React JS](https://react.dev/) and [Bootstrap 5](https://getbootstrap.com/).
+The سرآشپز جزیره website is a multipage custom demo website created with [React JS](https://react.dev/) and [Bootstrap 5](https://getbootstrap.com/).
 The website contain 4 pages: Home, Menu, About and Contact.
 Also contain 6 components: MenuBtn, ImageGallery, Reviews, ContactForm, ContactInfo and Footer.

 # Getting Started with Create React App